Menu Search

 With his raw and aggressive flow, MC Ride delivers confrontational lyrics that touch on a wide range of subjects, including depression, anxiety, and societal decay.
 His delivery is unrelenting, and he often shifts between a whisper and a scream within the same verse.
 The combination of his intense delivery and the chaotic production creates a sense of urgency that permeates the entire album.

-Bottomless Pit is also notable for its use of samples.
-The group incorporates samples from a variety of sources, including spoken word recordings and film dialogue, to add an extra layer of complexity to the already dense soundscapes.
+Bottomless Pit incorporates samples from a variety of sources, including spoken word recordings and film dialogue, to add an extra layer of complexity to the already dense soundscapes, with elements of punk, industrial, and electronic music.
 The samples are often manipulated and distorted, further contributing to the disorienting and unsettling nature of the album.

 Despite its abrasive sound, Bottomless Pit has received critical acclaim for its innovative approach to Hip Hop.
-The album is challenging, but it rewards those who are willing to engage with its dense, multi-layered production and intense lyricism.
+The album is not an easy listen, but it rewards those who are willing to engage with its dense, multi-layered production and intense lyricism.
 Like all albums on this list, it is an album that demands repeat listens to fully appreciate its intricacies.

 Danny Brown - Atrocity Exhibition (2016)